 3. They Cause Allergies:

-While some people are only mildly affected by bed bug bites, others can have a major allergic reaction.
-If your bites are very swollen and itchy, you may want to consider an over the counter allergy medication like Zyrtec or Claritin to help.
+While some people are only mildly affected by bed bug bites, some can have a major allergic reaction.
+If your bites are very swollen and itchy, you may want to consult a doctor for treatment.

-While infections are rare, it is possible for a bed bug bite to become infected.
-Avoid scratching any bed bug bite, and use an over the counter antibacterial ointment to avoid infection.
+While bed bugs do not typically carry diseases like mosquitos do, it is possible for a bed bug bite to become infected.
+Avoid scratching any bed bug bite, and if you notice any inflammation, visit your doctor.

 5. They Disrupt Sleep:

-If you suspect bed bugs, you’ll need to have a thorough bed bug treatment.
-Your pest control expert can help advise you on how to prepare and what to expect on extermination day.
+If you suspect bed bugs, you’ll need to have a thorough bed bug inspection.
+Your bed bug control professional can help advise you on how to prepare and what to expect for the extermination process.